awodynski/nLMFs/README.md

 - **Output and Integration:**
   - Custom callbacks for monitoring training progress.
-  - Saving model parameters in a TurboMole-friendly format, facilitating direct integration into quantum chemical calculations.
+  - Saving model parameters in a TURBOMOLE-friendly format, facilitating direct integration into quantum chemical calculations.

 ## Usage Instructions